College of Nursing

 NURSE 7230 Epidemiology: 3 semester hours

-Prerequisites: Graduate standing.
+Prerequisites: NURSE 7211.
 This course covers epidemiology, logistic modeling, and public health surveillance in primary healthcare.
 It provides an introduction into investigation of outbreaks.
 The course will enable the healthcare professional to develop a knowledge base to address issues of health and illness of a population.

 NURSE 7240 Health Informatics: 3 semester hours

-Prerequisites: Consent of the Program Director.
+Prerequisites: Graduate standing.
 This course explores information systems and computer technologies that can improve the health of individuals, families, communities, and populations by optimizing information management and communication.
 Focus areas include the electronic medical record, technologies to improve patient safety, standards for privacy and security, tele-health systems to improve healthcare access to underserved populations, use of web-enhanced technologies for research translation, and strategies to provide data for decision making and evidence-based databases.
 Emphasis is placed on developing competence in technology use for the purpose of program evaluation, establishing healthcare quality, and improving healthcare delivery to diverse populations in complex healthcare settings.

 NURSE 7251 Healthcare Economics: 3 semester hours